Why Trump Won

 Between all of the FOX, CNN, social media, and Monday morning armchair political pundits, there has to be a billion excuses and reasons why Hillary lost.
 And yes, I’m no different than any one of the aforementioned political expert wannabe’s, so here goes my take on something that has been brewing since 2008.
 You may have heard about it – it’s called the right wing swing, and I have the numbers to back it up.

 This all started shortly after President Obama took office in 2008 when there was an explosion of new voters who registered as Independent.
 Between 2008 and 2014 the balance of Democrat, Republican, and Independent voters would change drastically.
 During that same period, the number of registered Democrats went from 36% to 29%.
 The Republicans, on the other hand only lost 2% of their voters.
 Also, during that same period we saw Independent voters jump from 36% to 42%.
 For every new voter registering as a Democrat or Republican, there were two new voters registering as an Independent.
 Translation – the Democrat and Republican base is dissolving (I’ll save the reasons why for another rant).
 The right-wing swing continued going into the 2014 mid-term election as the Democrats enjoyed a 77 seat majority in the House, and a 7 seat majority in the Senate.
 After the 2014 election, the balance of power in Congress would reverse as Republicans now controlled the Senate by 4 seats, the the House by 69 seats.
 Once the 2016 Presidential election dust settled, we would find that the right-wing swing was completed as Republicans took control of the White House, Senate, and the House of Representatives.
 Translation – OOOOOPS!
 This was a natural progression with the finish line located at the White House.
-Donald Trump just happened to be in the right place at the right time.
+Donald Trump had nothing to do with it.
+He just happened to be in the right place at the right time.

 Closet Trump supporters were the deciding factor!

 There was no poll for the closet Trump supporter, and apparently there were enough of them to invalidate every poll that was tracking voter demographics.
-Mainstream media portrayed the closet Trump supporters the same way they portray people that believe in UFO’s and Bigfoot.
+Mainstream media portrayed the closet Trump supporters the same way they portray UFO’s and Bigfoot.
 They’re not real.
 Donald Trump won this election because his supporters were so demonized by the mainstream media and the left, that they were forced to go underground – and there were tons of them.
 You can also thank political correctness for creating an environment where people cannot express how they feel for fear of being persecuted.
 They already made their decision.
 They sat at home quietly, and waited for election day.
 The media, and most polls painted this election as a dead-heat, but realistically, nobody expected Trump to win.
 Where did they come from?
 There was no poll to track Trump supporters who were afraid to admit that they supported Trump.
 I’ve voted in 10 presidential elections, and I can’t remember a single one where the repercussions for supporting a candidate included being called a deplorable, up to and including getting your ass beat by a mob of anti Trump savages.
 So the Trump voters went underground into the “no poll zone”, and resurfaced on Nov.
 8.

 Here’s the Bottom Line